larryhudson/personal-site-11ty/src/site/blog/index.md

 tags:
 ---

-I'm trying to write more about the things that I'm thinking about, so that I can more clearly think about them.
+Here I'll write about the things that I'm learning or into at the moment.

+I'm writing these in the open - there are no drafts.
+This means a lot of these posts are unfinished, more like 'stubs' for me to come back to and expand later.

 {% include 'partials/tag-list.njk' %}